StevenMup2004/Multi-Task-Analysis-of-Earthquakes/README.md

 ## Project Overview

-This project presents a multi-task data science analysis of earthquake data.
+This project shows a multi-task data science analysis of earthquake data.
 The goal is to explore seismic characteristics and build predictive models for different earthquake-related tasks, including both regression and classification problems.

 The project follows a standard data science workflow, from data preprocessing and exploratory analysis to feature selection, modeling, and evaluation.